tatianegercina/FinTech/01-Lesson-Plans/10-Time-Series/3/LessonPlan.md

 * During each iteration, a regression model is created, fitted to the data, and generates predictions.

-Open the notebook and inform students that the time series is the SP500 stock data, which they have seen before:
+Open the notebook and inform students that the time series is the S&P 500 stock data, which they have seen before:

   ```python
   df['Return'] = df.Close.pct_change() * 100